LoneStarLhurgoyfs/lonestarlhurgoyfs.github.io/_posts/2017-08-30-Goyf-Vintage-in-Austin-Benefitting-Red-Cross.markdown

 categories: Vintage 4thTap
 excerpt: "This rotation of Goyf Vintage will be held in Austin.
 100% of the entry fees from this tournament will be given to The American Red Cross in support of their relief efforts."
 ---
-Saturday, September 9th, The Houston 'Goyfs make a road trip for our first tournament hosted by our Austin chapter!
+# Saturday, September 9th, The Houston 'Goyfs make a road trip for our first tournament hosted by our Austin chapter!

 **UPDATE 1:** In the aftermath of Hurricane Harvey, the entry fee for this tournament has been raised to $25 (and the prize pool along with it).
 100% of the entry fees from this tournament will be given to The American Red Cross in support of their relief efforts.

 **UPDATE 2:** As card donations come in, it's hard to keep updated.
 Sam will be updating this post approximately once per day.

+**UPDATE 3:** Final Top 4/8 prizes are now listed below!

 Date: Saturday September 9, 2017
 Location: [4th Tap Brewing Cooperative](http://4thtap.coop/home) 10615 Metric Blvd Austin, TX, 78758 [[MAP]](https://goo.gl/maps/Cv7zPb52WtB2)